 See menu above for other pages in this section.

-One bass per angler per day over the Minimum Landing Size (42cm) can be retained.
+Between 1st April and 31st January: two bass per angler per day over the Minimum Landing Size (42cm) can be retained.
 ALL other bass caught must be returned to the sea.
+1st February to the 31st March ALL bass caught must be immediately returned to the sea.

 Marine Conservation Zones

 In January 2016 two new MCZ in our area were announced: Utopia to protect the tope that give birth there, and The Overfalls due to its unique shingle bank environment.
 At present they have a label on a map somewhere and not much else, we are waiting to see what that actually means in terms of restrictions.
 No dredging, no commercial fishing and open season for anglers is what we are all hoping for.

 Langstone, Chichester and Portsmouth Harbours are Bass Nursery Areas with a Closed Season for bass fishing from 30th April to 1st November.
 For more information on Bass nursery areas and their individual restrictions see The Bass (Specified Areas) (Prohibition of Fishing) Order 1990.
 More information is available as a download here.

 The Sussex Inshore Fisheries and Conservation Authority and the Southern IFCA cover our area.
 Minimum sizes for take-home fish are listed here.